From Convenience to Vulnerability: The Dual Role of APIs in Modern Services

 Increasing Reliance on APIs

-In the 2024 Gartner API Strategy survey, 82% of respondents reported that their organizations use APIs internally, while 71% also use APIs provided by third parties, such as SaaS vendors.
+In the 2024 Gartner API Strategy survey(link is external), 82% of respondents reported that their organizations use APIs internally, while 71% also use APIs provided by third parties, such as SaaS vendors.
 Today, the average organization manages over 1,000 APIs, according to Treblle's Anatomy of an API report.
 This growth is mirrored by a 61% increase in the number of developers utilizing APIs in recent years.
 Postman's 2023 State of the API Report also indicated a growing trend of non-developers, including chief technology officers, managers, and directors, utilizing APIs more frequently.

 .
 OWASP's API Security Top 10 list highlights these rising risks, issuing a stark warning about the growing threats targeting APIs.
 Akamai's 2024 State of the Internet report revealed that APIs were the point of entry for a staggering 44.2% of web attacks aimed at commerce organizations and 31.8% of attacks against business services, directly validating the concerns raised by OWASP and demonstrating the urgent need to address API security risks.